justinmahar/react-social-media-embed/README.md

 You can also specify a `postUrl` which will be used in the placeholder to link to the regular, non-embed version of the post.

-For more options, read the [full documentation for LinkedInEmbed](https://justinmahar.github.io/react-social-media-embed/?path=/docs/embeds-linkedinembed--main-example).
+For a live example and more options, read the [full documentation for LinkedInEmbed](https://justinmahar.github.io/react-social-media-embed/?path=/docs/embeds-linkedinembed--main-example).

 ### TikTok